ed-2100/fw-ee-profiles/v1.0.0/README.md

 - **Brickwall Limiter**:
   - Allows the music to be played at high volumes without clipping.

-I use a UMIK-1 microphone with the calibration file loaded to take my measurements.
+I used a UMIK-1 microphone with the calibration file loaded to take my measurements.

 [Here](REW_Inversion_Tutorial.md) is a tutorial that guides you on making your own convolver correction.